Door Guide Rails & Rollers

 The roller is available on ebay:

-Outer Diameter: 25mm; Inner Diameter: 6mm; Width: 8mm
+Outer Diameter: 25mm; Inner Diameter: 6mm; Width: 8mm; it is based upon a 626ZZ bearing.

 One trick is to push the tread off a new roller - they are quite tough.
 A little gentle heat will help.